gustavotcustodio/manga-cli/README.md

 ## Dependencies:
   - fzf (Search Titles)
   - sxiv (Image View)
-  - curl (access mangafast content)
+  - curl (access mangafreak content)

 This project is based on [redyt](https://github.com/Bugswriter/redyt/blob/main/redyt).

 ## Usage:
-Just execute this script and provide a manga title when asked for
+You just need to execute this script and provide a manga title when asked for.